anthonysTechhouse11/cmmc-2.0-compliance-checker/README.md

-# 🛡️ CMMC CCP Self-Assessment Tool
+# 🛡️ CMMC CCP Self-Assessment Tool : https://docs.google.com/spreadsheets/d/1qKf63J2yZlCYPIZkqLLNAXGO0bIMAwkmACRbxdI9Urg/edit?gid=0#gid=0

-This is a lightweight and easy-to-use self-assessment tool designed to help small businesses or students better understand and evaluate their compliance with **CMMC 2.0 Level 2** practices.
+This is a lightweight and easy-to-use self-assessment tool designed on google sheet to help small businesses or students better understand and evaluate their compliance with **CMMC 2.0 Level 2** practices.
 Built using **Google Sheets**, this tool allows users to track controls, mark compliance, and calculate an estimated SPRS score.

 ---